yontalane/UnityPackages/Packages/com.yontalane.shaders/Documentation~/index.md

 **Note:** For this to work properly, the sprite image needs to have a padding of transparent pixels.
 The outline will not extend beyond the bounds of the overall sprite.

+### Surface

+A standard surface shader with extra capabilities.

+#### Outline

+An outline is drawn around the object.

+### Retone

+Replace the colors and lighting on an object with textures.
+Choose a texture based on the underlying color value.

 ## Screen

 ### Fade